charlottehulseman/charlottehulseman/README.md

-## Hi there!
+## Hey there!
 I'm Charlotte Hulseman

 ### I'm a Software Engineer and UX Designer